Valentine’s Day Sugar Cookies

 Decorative Icing

 The second icing is what I call decorative icing.
-This is the icing you will pipe top to decorate the top of the Royal Icing cookies.
-It’s the icing I used for the dots, the outline and curly accent, and the flowers in the photo above.
+This is the icing you will pipe to decorate the top of the Royal Icing cookies.
+This icing is what I used for the dots, the outline and curly accent, and the flowers in the photo above.

-Typically the decorative icing takes about one-half the amount of water as the flood icing.
+Typically, decorative icing takes about one-half the amount of water used for flood icing.

 How to Make Sugar Cookies